 This is the fifth and final post in our series ‘Principles of Data Visualization’ #PoDV In the past few weeks we discussed the goals of data visualization, and how preattentive attributes and analytical patterns enable us to process visual information.
-However, when designing visualizations we often want to highlight certain aspects of the visual over… Read the rest of this entry »
+However, when designing visualizations we often want to highlight certain aspects of the visual over… Read More »

 Over the past few weeks we’ve been discussing predictive analytics at length.
 We started with an overview, and then went on a tour of 9 unique businesses that are leading innovation in predictive analytics.
 So far, we’ve just set the stage for this and the next post, where we take a focused look at the visualization methods and concepts used in predictive analytics products today.